This error is very common when you try to log in to your MySQL for the first time.

 In my case, it didn’t work and threw me an error on-screen:

-If the same thing happens with you too, then close the terminal and follow the second set of steps, which worked for me.
+If the same thing happens with you too, then close the terminal and follow the second set of steps, which worked in my case to solve error 1698 (28000) Access denied for user.

-And when your try to log in as root user “mysql -u [email protected]”, you will get the below error.
+And when you try to log in as the root user with “mysql -u root@localhost”, you will get the below error.

 To resolve this, you must log into MySQL as a sudo on the new installation because the account that is linked with MySQL is the “root” account, not the “user” account.